 Early Origins of the Leather family

-Important Dates for the Leather family
+Early History of the Leather family

 This web page shows only a small excerpt of our Leather research.
 Another 123 words (9 lines of text) covering the years 1057, 1516, 1311, 1297, 1298, 1611, 1646 and 1772 are included under the topic Early Leather History in all our PDF Extended History products and printed products wherever possible.